Start these traditions with your children

 If your kids don’t have much green clothing in their closet, head to a consignment or thrift store so you can go green for the planet while also wearing green.
 I have to admit sometimes I cheat and hit the local department store because they carry green T-shirts with cute St. Patrick’s Day sayings like, “Everybody loves an Irish girl.”

 2. Go to a parade

-San Diego’s annual St. Patrick’s Day Parade & Festival happens on March 14 in Balboa Park!
-Check out our St. Patrick's Day Round Up for all kinds of cool stuff like cute snack and other parades and fun runs/walks around San Diego.
-The list is by no means complete, so be sure to check our calendar pages for more events near you.
+Hopefully San Diego’s annual St. Patrick’s Day Parade & Festival will return to Balboa Park soon!
+In the meantime, check out our St. Patrick's Day Round Up for all kinds of fun ways to celebrate.
+Be sure to check our calendar for updated information on local events.